-Migrating to the Sapphire SoC v2.0
+Migrating to the Sapphire SoC v2.0 from a Previous Version

 The Sapphire SoC v2.0 available in the Efinity software v2021.2 has many new features compared to previous versions, and the IP Configuration wizard and drivers are updated to reflect these new features.
 Therefore, you cannot automatically migrate an existing design to v2.0.
 If you want to migrate to v2.0, the following sections provide some guidelines.